ragmel/cocoma/doc/source/COCOMA/02_how_to_use_it.rst

    $ ccmsh --start scheduler eth1 55555 debug

 The **API daemon** - provides the RESTfull web API, which exposes COCOMA resources to be used over the network.
 It follows the same command structure as the Scheduler.
-To check if the scheduler is running use the following:
+To check if the API daemon is running use the following:

 .. code-block:: bash